 CIHR stipend funds flow on a pro-rated monthly basis, and the professional development training allowance funds flow in full lump sum payment at the start of each funding year.
-Host partner organizations that are not CIHR eligible institutions are strongly encouraged to establish an agreement with the fellow's academic institution and flow funds there.
+Host partner organizations that are not CIHR eligible institutions are strongly-encouraged to establish an agreement with the fellow's academic institution and flow funds there.
 This ensures a streamlined payment system for the HSI Fellow (one rather than multiple payers), and also maintains the fellow's status as a doctoral trainee or post-doctoral fellow of the institution, not an employee of the host partner organization.
 Based on experience with the inaugural round of the HSI Fellowship program, establishing this agreement, if it is a first-time relationship, can take time and we encourage host partner organizations and academic institutions to start the process as soon as the fellow receives the CIHR Notice of Decision (i.e., start the process in the summer).
 We also encourage that, during the application phase, the host partner organization confirm internally that it has a mechanism to transfer funds to the university.

-Question: At some universities, postdoctoral fellows are paid salary and benefits, rather than stipend.
+2. Question: At some universities, postdoctoral fellows are paid salary and benefits, rather than stipend.
 Is the \$70K inclusive of benefits or would the host partner organization or academic institution need to provide benefits over and above the \$70K?

 Response: Institutional policies related to the status of fellows and fellowship payments may differ according to specific legislation and/or institutional policies.
 The \$70K stipend must be paid in accordance with the institution's policies.
 Benefits cannot be deducted from the \$70K stipend.
 The stipend is a cost of living allowance provided to the individual to support their training endeavors.
 The stipend is not provided in the context of income compensation for the individual's services, as the individual is not an employee of the Agency.
 Benefits are not provided by CIHR.
 Fellows are encouraged to discuss benefits options with their supervisors prior to commencing the fellowship, and how they will be paid if benefits are required (in many cases, fellows can purchase private plans through the university, though this varies by university).

 - 3. Question: Will I need to apply for ethics approval for my proposed project/program of work?
 Response: Very likely yes, especially if you intend to publish the findings.
 We encourage you to discuss this with your health system and academic mentors early on, during the application phase. - 4.
-Question: What constitutes an eligible expense under the research allowance?
-Response: The Research Allowance portion of this award is primarily intended for, but not limited to, the following expenses: 1)Expenses related to travel and accommodation required for the national cohort meeting (if held in person, pending evolution of the COVID-19 context); and 2)Fees associated with professional competency development or equivalent training that aligns with the enriched core competencies.
-Applicants should review the Use of Grant Funds section of the Tri-Agency (CIHR, NSERC and SSHRC) Guide on Financial Administration for a complete listing and description of allowable costs and activities. - 5.
 Question: Will my professional development training and research allowance be put on hold until research ethics approval is obtained?
+Response: The Allowable Costs section of the funding opportunity clearly specifies that the professional development training and research allowance is primarily intended for, but not limited to, the following expenses: - Expenses related to travel and accommodation required for the national cohort meeting; - Fees associated with professional competency development or equivalent training that aligns with the enriched core competencies.